Visperi/PWP/meetings.md

 - Define foreign key behavior also in `Match` and `Player` models to correct cascade behavior

+## Meeting 1.
+* **DATE:** 29.1.2025
+* **ASSISTANTS:** Iván Sanchez Milara

+### Minutes
+- Need to clarify certain aspects in the description.
+Concept diagram now ok.

+### Action points
+- Clarify motivation for 1.
+Api overview.
+Specify the initial implementation (is it for chess or something else)
+- Clarify what ELO and ranking are and what their relation to each other are in 2.
+Main concepts.
+- Specify the motivation and example user base for the application in part 3. api uses.
+- Justify why FACEIT api is a RESTful api

+## Meeting 2.
+* **DATE:**
+* **ASSISTANTS:**

 ## Meeting 3.
 * **DATE:**